jamieburchell/lwrf.cmd/README.md

 1. The ncat utility to send the messages.
 Download the Windows binary from http://nmap.org/ncat and put it in the Windows PATH (e.g. system32 folder)
 2. You must edit the configuration parameters at the top of the lwrf.cmd script
-3. Allow ports %wifi_link_port% outbound (UDP) and %source_port% inbound (UDP) on the device
+3. Allow ports %wifi_link_port% outbound (UDP) and %source_port% inbound (UDP) on the device 4 The MAC address of this device must be registered with your WifiLink.!lf!^
-4. The device must be registered with your WifiLink.
-The WifiLink will prompt for registration when the first command is sent.
+  Enter: lwrf reg and select "Yes" at the WifiLink unit